DynamoDS/RefineryPrimer/.github/PULL_REQUEST_TEMPLATE/improvement-pr.md

 - [ ] PR does NOT affect the Gitbook setup
 - [ ] PR does NOT include copyrighted external material

+### Release Notes

+(FILL ME IN) Brief description of the fix / enhancement.
+Use N/A to indicate that the changes in this pull request do not apply to Release Notes. **Mandatory section**

 ### Reviewers

 @ mention appropriate reviewers here with their Github username: